LibCrowds/project-transcribe-a-card/long_description.md

 The cards will often contain text in non-romanised scripts and therefore require specialist language knowledge in order to be correctly transcribed.

-You can find more detailed guidance on the [tutorial page](./tutorial).
+You can find more detailed guidance on the [tutorial page](./tutorial), please do read through this before starting and refer to it as necessary if you're unsure about how any data should be entered into any of the fields.